-Historically, genetic testing has focused on examining one gene at a time.
-If your first single-gene test didn’t find a mutation, your healthcare provider or genetic counsellor may order follow-up tests for a different gene (or genes).
+Historically, genetic testing focused on examining one gene at a time.
+If you had a single-gene test that didn’t find a mutation, you may want to ask your healthcare provider or genetic counsellor to order follow-up tests for a different gene (or genes).
 With the advent of multi-gene panels this process is becoming less frequent.

 Getting the Right Test

 Work closely with your healthcare provider or a genetic counsellor to understand which test is best, given your situation.
 If you’re uncomfortable with the type of test being suggested to you, keep asking questions and expressing your concerns until you feel satisfied or contact us for more information.
-Over 1,200 mutations have been discovered to date in each of the BRCA genes alone.
-Some of these mutations do not increase cancer risk.
-In all cases, it is essential a genetics professional interpret the results.
+Over 1,200 mutations have been discovered to date in each of the BRCA genes alone but some of these mutations do not increase cancer risk so ensure you have a professional genetic counsellor interpret the results.

-If you do not fit the family history criteria for government-insured genetic testing, there are affordable, no-barrier options available that can be ordered through a private clinic or online through your doctor
+If you do not fit the criteria for government-insured genetic testing, there are affordable, no-barrier options available available through a private clinic or online.

-Do your homework to ensure you have chosen the genetic test that is right for you
+Do your homework to ensure you have chosen the genetic test right for you